 If you don’t get help here at MyCarsStory.com, please… get help SOMEWHERE.

 Time is money and when it’s mine it’s not funny.
-I have to charge for my expertise and services, and frankly you get what you pay for.
-I’m damn good, and that’s not being pompous.
-It’s science; you can look it up.
+Like everyone else, I have to charge for my expertise and services.
+I’m damn good and that’s not arrogance, it’s science; you can look it up.